jimyeong/jimyeong.github.io/_posts/2023-11-22-why-we-should-be-glad.md

 then you won’t be able to stay amongst outstanding people when you’re desperate for growth, not because of them, but because of your pride and jealousy.
 In the end, It will actually become an obstacle that hinders you from getting better

-straight away, You will come to want to step out of the place because your pride won’t allow you to suffer from the feeling of becoming tiny.
+Straight away, you will come to want to step out of the place because your pride won’t allow you to suffer from the feeling of becoming tiny.

 <br/>
 So, this is the reason why you should be glad to watch people riding high.